-An independent Adjudication scheme operated on behalf of ICW by The Property Ombudsman or other third party providers of ADR services.
+An independent Adjudication scheme operated on behalf of ICW by an independent provider of ADR services.

 Agent

 A person, sole trader, partnership, company or other organisation (such as an Estate Agent) who is authorised to act on behalf of the Builder / Developer to create a legal relationship with the Buyer.